freshleafmedia/satis-build-worker/README.md

 - The queue is simply a directory
 - Every file in the queue is a job
-- The file contains details of the package to be built
+- The file contains the repository URL of the package to be built

 ## Example